offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-The `func_types` template specialization is specifically for a two parameter function, where the templated class has the function's types nested within as the type aliases.
-It won't work for 0 parameter functions, or 1 parameter functions, or 3 parameter functions, or etc...
+The `func_types<>` example above is specifically for a two parameter function types.
+It won't work for 0 parameter function types, or 1 parameter function types, or 3 parameter function types, or etc...
 A template specialization will be needed for each of those.

-To support a function with an arbitrary number of parameters, a template is needed that uses a template parameter pack to represent an arbitrary list of types and recursion to hone in on a specific index within that list.
+To support an arbitrary number of parameters, you need to use a template parameter pack to represent an arbitrary list of types and recursion to hone in on a specific index within that list.

 ```c++
 template <std::size_t N, typename T0, typename ...
 Ts>